pyrochlore/obsidian-tracker/docs/TargetEvaluation.md

 - numSentences: number of setences in a file

 `cData` and `mDate` can be used as X dataset and `size` can be used as Y dataset.

+### searchType: task

+You can retrieve infomation from tasks by using `searchType` `tasks`.
+The provided `searchTarget` will limit the result with task's contents match the input.

+Using type `task` or `task.all` will get you all tasks no matter it is done or not.
+To get task done, use `task.done`.
+By contrast, use `task.notdone`.